 Increasing Productivity With Developers

-Hiring developers right now are easy right?
-And getting them onboarded and productive is quick, right?
+Hiring developers right now is easy, right?
+And getting them on-boarded and productive is quick, right?
 When it comes to finding, hiring, and keeping talented developers, it’s definitely an employee’s market.

 You can get that 20% productivity gain by hiring more developers, but the return will come about slower and will be a lot riskier.
 I would argue that a ScrumMaster is easier to hire than a developer and they might be able to make an immediate impact and bring new skills to the table for a smaller salary.